m1-key/Image-Segementation/README.md

 ```

 ### Note:
 IPYNB file contains the example with code.
-So go through that to get better intutuion about this algorithm.
+So go through that to get better intution about this algorithm.